Every Wednesday is List Day, or Tip Day, or Quiz Day.

 This Wednesday: 8 reasons why it can feel inconvenient to exercise.

-Right now, I’m editing my next book, Before and After, an examination of the most interesting subject in the world: how we make and break habits.
+Right now, I’m editing my next book, Better Than Before, an examination of the most interesting subject in the world: how we make and break habits.
 (My editor is reading the draft for the first time right now, in fact, so wish me luck.)

 In the book, I identify multiple strategies that we can use to make it easier to foster good habits.
 One of the most familiar, and most effective, is the simple, straightforward, powerful Strategy of Convenience.
 And its counterpart, the Strategy of Inconvenience.